Different paths to conception

 The number of eggs may vary depending on your age and individual situation.
 Your doctor will guide you on what may be appropriate.

-Eggs can be stored for several years under regulated conditions, subject to local guidelines.
+Eggs can be stored for several years until you are ready to use them.

 Egg freezing is intended to preserve fertility potential, but outcomes may vary.
 Your doctor will guide you based on your situation.